vms3-demo-purpose/weather-program/README.md

 `docker logs weather-push-data`

-The above command should output the following: Pulled 1234 weather records for date: 01-01-1970.
+The above command should output something like the following: Pulled 1234 weather records for date: 01-01-1970.

 `docker logs --follow weather-push-data`